5 Common Winter Foot Conditions To Look Out For

 This winter foot condition occurs when your shoes and/or socks are too tight causing your bones and tissue to be pushed against your nerves.
 This causes pain, numbness and a tingling sensation in the feet.
 This condition can be combated by wearing proper fitted shoes and socks.
 Remember: your feet get wider as you age.
 Bear this in mind when picking up winter shoes.
 If you are concerned about odd sensations in your feet, book an appointment with your podiatrist.

-Not overly common in Australia, however this is another common winter foot condition around the world.
+Not overly common in Australia (and definitely not in Adelaide!), however this is another common winter foot condition around the world.
 The condition occurs in people who wear poorly fitted winter ski or snowboarding shoes.
 If you notice your toes turning black or feel a painful pulsing feeling, it may be skier’s toe.
 See a podiatrist immediately for treatment.

 Keep your feet fresh and healthy this winter using some tips from our blogs.
 If you’re concerned about the condition of your feet over winter, you’re welcome to book an appointment with us.
 Get in touch here and one of our friendly team members will assist you with your booking.